Ryan LaRue—Director of Development

 Rachel holds a Bachelor of Arts in Community Studies, specializing in youth and social issues, from the University of California Santa Cruz.
 Her background includes interning with community, family, and youth organizations in Santa Cruz, completing a field study with an alternative community school in Tennessee, and working locally for a nonprofit serving families and children.
 Rachel has worked for RCHDC in an administrative position to support RCHDC’s mission since February 2017, and has recently joined the Development team as Project Manager.
 Rachel brings her enthusiasm and passion for her community and positive change, to her new role in the Development Department!

-Yessica is a senior at Sonoma State University majoring in Sociology and minoring in Criminal Justice.
-She is an intern through the California Coalition for Rural Housing Internship Program, a dynamic program designed for college students who want to learn about building and maintaining affordable housing in underserved communities.
-Throughout her internship, Yessica has helped complete several funding grants, managed compliance paperwork, and is currently assisting in the loan closing of Willow Terrace, a 38-unit new construction development.
-She will complete her one-year internship with Rural Communities Housing Development Corporation in May but will continue her career with RCHDC as a project manager.
+Yessica is a recent graduate from Sonoma State University, majoring in Sociology and minoring in Criminal Justice.
+She became an intern through the California Coalition for Rural Housing Internship Program, a dynamic program designed for college students who want to learn about building and maintaining affordable housing in underserved communities.
+Throughout her internship, Yessica helped complete several funding grants, managed compliance paperwork, and assisted in the loan closing of Willow Terrace, a 38-unit new construction development.
+She has now completed her one-year internship with Rural Communities Housing Development Corporation and will continue her career with RCHDC as a project manager.
 Yessica is passionate about helping others and hopes to improve the quality of life of low-income communities through affordable housing.